druminem/druminem/README.md

 - 👋 Hi, I’m Jaysharan
 - 👀 I’m interested in: UAV Engineering, Coding and Technology
-- 🌱 I’m currently learning: Node JS
+- 🌱 I’m currently learning: Google Appscripts
 - 💞️ I’m looking to collaborate on: Drone projects and coding requirements related to the drone field
 - 📫 How to reach me:
       | Email: jaysharan.s@gmail.com